Soo-econ/Lee_Wooldridge_2023/README.md

 __Step.2 & 3 Applying standard TE methods you want__

-In Step 3 of Procedure 4.1, you can use built-in commands in Stata and carefully select "_control group_"
+In Step 3 of Procedure 4.1, you can use built-in commands in Stata after selecting "_control group_" carefully.

 For example, to get Rolling RA estimates for ATTs in each post-treatment period of g4,  $t = 4, 5, 6 $,
 ```